Non Sans Raison

 For further details about Non Sans Raison

-As a french luxury porcelain maker Non Sans Raison showcases Limoges’ unique heritage to the world and boldly renews Limoges porcelain and tableware while preserving the ancestral savoir faire of Limoges porcelain.
+As a french luxury porcelain maker Non Sans Raison showcases Limoges’ unique heritage int the world and boldly renews Limoges porcelain and tableware while preserving the ancestral savoir faire of Limoges porcelain.
 It is through innovation that Non Sans Raison, founded in 2008, highlights the ancestral savoir faire of Limoges porcelain by creating in accordance with the ancient traditions of contemporary products commercialized worldwide and adapted to new uses.

 Non Sans Raison is also known for the diversity and the cross collaborations with artists and visuals designers and the relevance of participative events about the porcelain.
 Attached to the idea that creation has meaning only in regard of a thought and reasoned approach, Non Sans Raison sees the porcelain as a starting point towards a multi-sensory experience that sometimes escapes from the table.
 Confronting the tradition of social and culinary uses of today, their objects echo of a lifestyle transformation.